PoCInnovation/Workshops/software/26.SpaceInvaders_Starton/README.md

 > Nothing specific to IPFS here, you just have to search how to load an image from an URL in Python 🔎

 ## Step 3 - NFT
-Now let's reward our user when he reach some determined points 🎉
+Now let's reward our user when he reach some determined points 🎉<br>

-For this step we will mint and send to our user a `bronze cup` NFT as a reward if he reaches 500 points, a `silver cup` if he reach 1000 points and a `gold cup` if he reach 2000 points.
+For this step we will mint and send to our user a `bronze`, `silver` and `gold` cup when he finishes the 1st, 2nd and 3rd levels.

 First of all, we will deploy an NFT contract thanks to a Starton [template](https://app.starton.io/templates/sct_e851adefe4494fc991207b2c37ed8a83).